-Transformers used in a power substations or a power system could be a bank of three single phase transformers connected in either star/delta or star/star etc., or could be a single three-phase transformer with single core.
+Transformers used in power substations or a power system could be a bank of three single-phase transformers connected in either star/delta or star/star etc., or could be a single three-phase transformer with a single core.
 Normally for large capacity transformers, a three-phase transformer is used for the following reasons.
-It is lighter and cheaper, occupies less space and is more efficient.
+It is lighter and cheaper, occupies less space, and is more efficient.

 The magnetic circuit of a three-phase core type transformer (Figure 1) is somewhat unbalanced, central limb having less reluctance than the outer two limbs, even though the unbalancing is not appreciable.

-For all practical purposes the flux is same in all parts of the magnetic circuit and the cross-section of the yoke and the limbs should be same in order to have uniform flux density everywhere.
+For all practical purposes, the flux is the same in all parts of the magnetic circuit and the cross-section of the yoke and the limbs should be the same in order to have uniform flux density everywhere.

 Similar is the case with part C of the circuit whereas the flux in the outer limbs is φ/2.

-It is clear from Figure 3 that each phase of the shell type transformer has an independent magnetic circuit.
-Therefore, if for certain reasons, (a fault) one of the windings is disabled and is removed from the circuit the remaining two windings can be operated in open delta.
+It is clear from Figure 3 that each phase of the shell-type transformer has an independent magnetic circuit.
+Therefore, if for certain reasons, (a fault) one of the windings is disabled and is removed from the circuit the remaining two windings can be operated in an open delta.

-Under this condition it is preferred to short circuit both the primary and secondary of the disabled phase so that any stray flux that may find its way into its circuit from the other two circuits is reduced to a small value.
-In core type of construction the magnetic circuits are not independent and this kind of short circuiting of one of the phases is not done.
+Under this condition, it is preferred to short circuit both the primary and secondary of the disabled phase so that any stray flux that may find its way into its circuit from the other two circuits is reduced to a small value.
+In the core type of construction, the magnetic circuits are not independent and this kind of short-circuiting of one of the phases is not done.

-The type of connections for 3-phase operation of transformers normally used are delta-star, star-delta and delta-delta.
+The type of connections for the 3-phase operation of transformers normally used is delta-star, star-delta, and delta-delta.

 The delta winding is used as primary, as the generated voltage is small and the current to be handled is large.
-This is because the phase voltage is the same as line to line voltage and the phase current is equal to line current divided by √3 .
+This is because the phase voltage is the same as the line to line voltage and the phase current is equal to line current divided by √3.